Monotonicity of entropy for real quadratic rational maps: Higher degree rational maps with two critical points

-Many of the results obtained in previous sections for real quadratic maps carry over to the case of real bicritical maps of degree $n$ mutatis mutandis.
-An analogue of Lemma \ref{Julia circle} indicates that one can simply concentrate on the case where the critical points are real; then there is a convenient normal form without any vertical asymptote, with critical values $\pm 1$ and a fixed point of multiplier $\mu$ at the origin:
+Many of the results obtained in previous sections for real quadratic maps can potentially carry over to the case of real bicritical maps of degree $n$.
+Again, one can simply concentrate on the case where the critical points are real; and then there is a convenient normal form with critical values $\pm 1$ and a fixed point of multiplier $\mu$ at the origin:

 that generalizes \eqref{new normal form}.
 The corresponding auxiliary $(\mu,t)$-parameter space admits a finite-to-one map onto the complement of the covering regions in $\mathcal{M}_n^{\rm{bicrit}}(\Bbb{R})$, and in analogy with Figure \ref{fig:parameter space} can be partitioned to monotone increasing, monotone decreasing, unimodal and finally bimodal regions of shapes $(+-+)$ or $(-+-)$ based on how the critical points $\frac{n}{\pm\mu-t}$ of \eqref{new normal form bicritical} are located with respect to $[-1,1]$.
 On the other hand, in higher (even) degrees the parabola $\mu=1-\frac{t^2}{4}$ in that picture should be replaced with a higher degree curve in the $(\mu,t)$-plane, and Lemma \ref{attracting fixed point} is not true anymore since there will be more than three fixed points generically.
-Nevertheless, assuming the claim of the lemma on the existence of an attracting fixed point; that is, in the presence of a ``polynomial-like behavior''\footnote{To be precise, the paper \cite{MR1806289} uses this terminology only when there is just one attracting fixed point and calls bicritical maps with more than one attracting fixed point to be in the \textit{principal hyperbolic component} where the Julia set is a quasi-circle.
+Nevertheless, assuming the claim of the lemma on the existence of an attracting fixed point; that is, in the presence of a ``polynomial-like behavior''\footnote{To be precise, the paper \cite{MR1806289} uses this terminology only when there is just one attracting fixed point; and calls bicritical maps with more than one attracting fixed point to be in the \textit{principal hyperbolic component} where the Julia set is a quasi-circle.
 In this component the real entropy is the same as that of the ``center'' $z\mapsto z^n$ of the component which is zero; cf. Theorem \ref{entropy constant over hyperbolic}.}, it is conceivable that a monotonicity result similar to Theorem \ref{monotonicity 1} can be deduced from the monotonicity of entropy for the family $\left\{z^n+c\right\}_{c\in\Bbb{R}}$ of \textit{unicritical} polynomials (which can be established based on the ideas developed in \cite{MR1764936}).
 With this direction of further inquiry, we conclude the paper.

 \begin{question} Let $n\geq 2$ be an even integer.
 Consider the region of the moduli space $\mathcal{M}_n^{\rm{bicrit}}(\Bbb{R})\cong\Bbb{R}^2$ of real bicritical maps of degree $n$ where the critical points are real and there exists a real attracting fixed point.
 Are the isentropes connected in this region? \end{question}